road42/FeedToMastodon/README.md

 # FeedToMastodon

-CommandLine client to "toot" datafeeds to mastodon
+CommandLine client to read datafeeds and "toot" them to a mastodon instance.

 ## Status